auth0/docs/articles/libraries/lock-android/index.md

 ## Proguard

-In the [proguard directory](https://github.com/auth0/Lock.Android/tree/master/proguard) you can find the *Proguard* configuration for Lock for Android and its dependencies.
-You can use this in your release builds to avoid issues when compiling.
+The proguard rules should be applied automatically if your application is using `minifyEnabled = true`.
+If you want to include them manually check the [proguard directory](https://github.com/auth0/Lock.Android/tree/master/proguard).
 By default you should at least use the following files:

-* `proguard-okio.pro`
+By default you should at least use the following files:
 * `proguard-gson.pro`
 * `proguard-otto.pro`
 * `proguard-lock-2.pro`

-As this library depends on `Auth0.Android`, you should keep the files up to date with the proguard rules defined in the [repository](https://github.com/auth0/Lock.Android).
+As this library depends on `Auth0.Android`, you should keep the files up to date with the proguard rules defined in that [repository](https://github.com/auth0/Lock.Android).

 ## Lock Configuration